llmrtc/llmrtc/docs/docs/tutorials/build-voice-assistant.md

 **Solutions:**
 1. Ensure `streamingTTS: true` is set in server.ts
-2. Use faster models (Claude 3.5 Sonnet, GPT-4o-mini)
+2. Use faster models (Claude Haiku 4.5 or Sonnet 4.5, GPT-5.1-mini or gpt-5.2-chat-latest)
 3. Keep system prompt concise
 4. Check your internet connection